 House prices have surged since the pandemic, pushing the price of a new home beyond some buyers.
 Will that change this year?
 Image: Unsplash / Super Straho

-House prices soared to record highs last year, but that now almost seems like a distant memory as rising interest rates and the cost of living crisis have started to take a toll and sending prices falling and the number of sales tumbling.
+House prices soared to record highs last year but rising interest rates and the cost of living crisis have sent prices falling in recent months.
+That trend looks set to continue in 2024 as the UK lurches into recession.

 However, that does not necessarily mean it’s all good news for people looking to get on the housing ladder.
 With deposits still out of reach for many first-time buyers and difficulties in securing a mortgage, homeownership is still a tricky proposition.